 Even if you are an excellent recruiter, MOST people will tell you NO. Like any other selling profession, there is a law of averages in our industry.
 In other words, if you work through a certain number of people you should expect a certain result.
-It will vary from person to person, when you factor in things such as skill-set, mind-set, timing, and quality of the prospects, but I’ve found that generally speaking, the numbers are the same for most people.
+It will vary from person to person, when you factor in things such as skill-set, mind-set, timing, the company you are promoting, and quality of the prospects, but I’ve found that generally speaking, the numbers are the same for most people.

 The law of averages is the idea that something is sure to happen at some time, because of the number of times it generally happens or is expected to happen.
 On the law of averages we just can’t go on losing. ~ Collins Dictionary